 Focal areas: Stem cell biology, growth factor and morphogen signaling, identification and characterization of markers for tumor prognosis, cell-based repair of degenerative diseases, and cellular differentiation

-The Metabolic and Nutritional Programming team aims to develop scientifically driven strategies for improving health through advanced prediction, prevention, diagnosis and treatment of disease.
+The Metabolism and Nutritional Programming team aims to develop scientifically driven strategies for improving health through advanced prediction, prevention, diagnosis and treatment of disease.

 Focal areas: Immunometabolism, mitochondrial biology, cancer metabolism, metabolomics, nutrition and epigenetics